Leaked GOP Document Says Abortion Could ‘Psychologically Wound’ Victims Of Sex Crimes

 — Salon (@Salon) May 25, 2019

 The document points out that the best way to defend the anti-abortion law is to counter its most polarizing aspect.
 Critics argue that by denying victims of sex crimes abortions, the state is forcing them into a perpetual abyss of psychological trauma, but anti-abortion groups led by Students for Life of America argue that the idea of conception is sacred, and therefore any attempt to end conception is criminal.
 It doesn’t matter how the child is conceived as they believe “that the value of human life is not determined by the circumstances of one’s conception or birth.”
-Students for Life President Kristan Hawkins even went on to tell NPRthat Republican lawmakers have been advised not to shy away from “talking about rape” because that’s a topic that will invariably come up.
+Students for Life President Kristan Hawkins even went on NPR to explain that Republican lawmakers have been advised not to shy away from “talking about rape,” because that’s a topic that will invariably come up.

-Republicans are keen on legitimizing an anti-abortion stance — even if it’s extreme — because GOP believes it could lead to an ultimate reversal of Roe vs. Wade following appointments of conservative judges to the Supreme Court by Trump.
+Republicans are keen on legitimizing an anti-abortion stance — even if it’s extreme — because the GOP believes it could lead to an ultimate reversal of Roe vs. Wade following appointments of conservative judges to the Supreme Court.